 Are you seeking a Washington DC cataract surgeon?

-Once you have decided to have cataract surgery you will have a number of important decisions to make.
+Once you have decided to have cataract surgery, you will have a number of important decisions to make.
 The first item on the agenda is to select a skilled cataract surgeon.
-At Washington Eye Physicians & Surgeons, you will find surgeons with sub-specialty expertise to provide you with superior skills using the most up to date modern surgery techniques and equipment in the Washington DC metro area.
-All this ensure a safe and comfortable procedure.
-Once you have selected a cataract surgeon it is time to understand what lens implant option will be the best.
+At Washington Eye Physicians & Surgeons, you will find fellowship-trained surgeons with sub-specialty expertise to assist in providing you with the most up-to-date techniques and equipment available in the country.
+All of this helps to insure a safe and comfortable procedure.
+Once you have selected a cataract surgeon, it is time to understand which lens implant option will be the most appropriate for you.
 It’s important to discuss your options with a qualified ophthalmologist.
-Your options will include monofocal lenses, multifocal IOL’s or accommodating lens implants.
+Your options will include monofocal lenses, astigmatism correcting lenses, multifocal lenses, or a combination of these technologies.
 We thank you for considering Washington Eye Physicians & Surgeons as an option for cataract treatment in Washington DC.

 The Cataract Surgery Process